The North Wall, Canada's Vietnam Veterans War Memorial

 This is a most interesting photo presented by Vets With a Mission.
 It shows the Canadian flag flying at Khe Sanh in February 1968, during Tet, and it shows Cpl.
 Ken Foran, USMC, a Canadian.

-Another photo of Cpl Ken Foran, USMC, provided by Ken, taken by David Duncan.
-Foran was from Marathon, Ontario, joined the US Marines in 1965, and served in Vietnam from July 1976-August 1968.
+Another photo of Cpl Ken Foran, USMC, provided by Ken, also taken by the famous combat photojournalist David Douglas Duncan.
+Foran was from Marathon, Ontario, joined the US Marines in 1965, and served in Vietnam from July 1967-August 1968.

 He was a helicopter mechanic and flew as a machine gunner with HMM-164 (CH-46s) and HMM-363 (UH-34s).
-He received a single mission Air Medal for heroic achievement during an emergency extract of Green Berets in the Ashau Valley.
-During an extraction on February 29, 1968, his pilots hovered in a difficult position because of the terrain, they came under intense fire, and while the crew chief operated the hoist for the Green Berets on the ground, Foran operated .50 cal machine guns aboard his CH-46, moving from the gun on one side to the gun on the other, laying down heavy suppressive fire for some 20 minutes while despite the hostile fire hitting his chopper.
+He received a single mission Air Medal for heroic achievement during an emergency extraction of Green Berets in the Ashau Valley on February 29, 1968.
+His pilots hovered in a difficult position because of the terrain, they came under intense fire, and while the crew chief operated the hoist for the Green Berets on the ground, Foran operated the two .50 cal machine guns aboard his CH-46, moving from the gun on one side to the gun on the other, laying down heavy suppressive fire for some 20 minutes despite the hostile fire hitting his chopper.
 Once all souls were aboard and his skipper pulled out of the area, he administered first aid.
 His unit also received the Presidential Unit Citation for service at Khe Sanh during Tet, from January 20 - April 1, 1968.

 I want to say this right now.
 The Marines held Khe Sanh.
 They defeated the enemy at Khe Sanh.
 They caused enormous enemy losses, in terms of troops and supplies.
 They caused the enemy to have to fall back and delay a long planned full invasion of the South.
 Don't let anyone tell you or even infer that Khe Sanh was our Dien Bien Phu.
 Poppycock.
 Our military whooped up on the enemy big time.
 The same holds true for Tet 68.
 We defeated the enemy in every quarter, throughout South Vietnam.
 Once again, enemy objectives failed and they had to drop back to square one.
 These are facts, documented facts.